SynneK1337/gci-2019/introduction-to-systemd-create-a-simple-systemd-service/readme.md

 ```

 ## Improving this service
-### You might noticed, that pynotes depends on [mysql](https://www.mysql.com/).
+### You might noticed, that pynotes depend on [mysql](https://www.mysql.com/).
 In this case, we want our service to start after `mysqld.service`
 Let' s change this in our file:
 ```
 ...
 After=mysqld.service
 ...
 ```
-Yay, now there won' t be a situation where our scripts is being executed while mysql is not running.
+Yay, now there won' t be a situation where our scripts are being executed while mysql is not running.

 ### But what if our service fails?
 Will systemd run it again?
 By default - **not**.
 But we can change configuration of our service to force systemd to reload it after failure.